salkuadrat/learning/packages/learning_face_detection/README.md

 ### Output

-The result of face detection process is a list of `Face` object, in each contains the following:
+The result of face detection process is a list of `Face` object, in each contains the following.

 ```dart
 Rect boundingBox // showing the rectangle of the detected face